Alon Harris, MS, PhD, FARVO

-Dr. Alon Harris is Vice Chair of International Research and Academic Affairs at Mount Sinai Hospital, Director of Ophthalmic Vascular Diagnostic & Research Program, and Professor of Ophthalmology and Artificial Intelligence & Human Health at the Icahn School of Medicine at Mount Sinai.
+Dr. Alon Harris is Vice Chair of International Research and Academic Affairs, Co-Director of the Center for Ophthalmic Artificial Intelligence and Human Health, and Director of the Ophthalmic Vascular Diagnostic and Research Program at Mount Sinai Hospital, and Professor of Ophthalmology and Professor of Artificial Intelligence and Human Health at the Icahn School of Medicine at Mount Sinai.

 An internationally recognized clinical research scientist and FARVO recipient, Professor Harris focuses on glaucoma risk factor assessment, monitoring techniques for structural and functional glaucoma progression, ocular perfusion assessment, mathematical modeling and artificial intelligence, branded and generic glaucoma medications, novel imaging methodologies and population-based studies.
 In addition, Professor Harris has made significant contributions involving vascular deficits in the fields of diabetic retinopathy, age-related macular degeneration, non-arteritic ischemic optic neuropathy, and brain physiology.

 Prior to joining Mount Sinai, Professor Harris served as the Letzter endowed chair of Ophthalmology and Director of Clinical Research for the Department of Ophthalmology (2010-2018) and additionally served on numerous leadership councils, both departmentally and university-wide, chairing the Diversity Committee for the Department of Ophthalmology at Indiana University School of Medicine, Indianapolis, Indiana.
 At Indiana University he founded and served as Director for one of the world’s leading centers for ocular blood flow and its implications to glaucoma: The Glaucoma Research and Diagnostic Center.
 He currently serves on the Board of Directors and Scientific Advisory Board for the Glaucoma Research Foundation.